ProtoTest/ProtoTest.Golem/README.md

 -	Appium Support (mobile app automation)
 -	Automatically validate pages loaded by defining a list of elements to check for
 -	Event-driven architecture makes customizations easy

-###Overview:
-- Golem Tests follow the unit testing pattern.
-You will have a .cs file that contains a class (suite of tests).
-- The class will contain one or more methods marked with the [Test] attribute.
-- Each Test becomes executable separately in Gallio Icarus.
-- By default, the framework will automatically launch Firefox on your local browser before each test, and instantiates a webdriver instance.
-- All settings, such as which browsers to use, can be modified via the Config class, or an App.Config file.
-- Golem includes a variety of "features" that get started automatically.
-For example, having each webdriver command written to the test log.
-- Golem is event-driven, and has a variety of events that get triggered automatically.
-In your test class you can define methods that are called when these events are fired.

 ###Things to know :
 - C# and .Net 4.0